0n0w1c/planetary-peace/readme.md

 ![Hostile Mode](graphics/hostile.png)
 *Peaceful Mode Inactive – enemy units are hostile*

----

 Each planet (surface) maintains its own peaceful state.

-**Exception:** Demolishers on Vulcanus are not affected by peaceful mode.

----

 ## Controls